CoreyLBS13/Fall2022_CSC403_Project_Team_Squonk/README.txt

 FrmWin.cs
     - I built this to use as a winning screen once the player collide with the squonk.
     - I made the winning music(made by Corey) auto-played with opening this file.

+battlecharacters.cs
+    - modified the default health of all battlecharacters.